cammac725/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+  - .forEach always returns undefined whereas .map returns a new array with the results of the called function.

 2. What is the difference between a function and a method?

+  - a method is called upon an object/array directly whereas a function is called without an explicitly defined object

 3. What is closure?

+  - A closure is a collection of all the variables that are in scope at the time of the creation of the function, even if that function is now cleared.

 4. Describe the four rules of the 'this' keyword.

+  - Window/global binding - this is bound to the global scope (not good)

+  - Implicit binding - when a function or method is called on an object using dot notations, 'this' is bound to the obj just to the left of the dot (the object on which it's called)

+  - Explicit binding - when .call, .apply, or .bind is used, 'this' is explicitly bound to that function and allows arguments to be passed

+  - New Keyword binding - when a constructor function is used, 'this' is bound to the specific instance of the object that is created by that function.

 5. Why do we need super() in an extended class?

+  - super() is used to share attributes between the parent's constructor and the child's

 ## Project Set up